 Types of Forehead Acne

 Because acne is the result of clogged pores, acne symptoms can show up anywhere on the face where a pore can be found.
-"During adolescence, the forehead is often one of the first areas to develop acne,"says Kraffert.
+"During adolescence, the forehead is often one of the first areas to develop acne," says Kraffert.
 "It is also often one of the first areas to clear up as adolescence progresses too."
-Some types of symptoms, however, tend to appear on the forehead more often than others.
+Some types of acne, however, tend to appear on the forehead more often than others.

 - Comedones: Read: those small spots known as blackheads and whiteheads.
 “Acne comes in many flavors, and the type of acne you see depends on the person’s ability to produce oil," says Patel.
 "Usually the type seen on the forehead is caused by occluded pores, so more whiteheads are seen there."

-- Pustules and papules: While whiteheads are by far the most common acne symptom seen on the forehead, raised red pimples are also know to pop up in the area.
+- Pustules and papules: While whiteheads may be the more common acne symptom seen on the forehead, raised red pimples are also known to pop up in the area.
 "Inflammatory papules (which are red bumps) and pustules (which are red bumps with white centers) are less frequent than comedones," says Kraffert.

 - Milia: Not technically acne although often mistaken for it, milia can sometimes take shape on the forehead as well.
 The difference between acne and milia?
 Acne forms when excess oil and dead skin cells clog a pore and create bacteria.
-Milia is seen when keratin becomes trapped under the surface of the skin to create little bumps that resemble whiteheads.
+Milia is seen when keratin becomes trapped under the surface of the skin to create little bumps that resemble whiteheads, most commonly found on women and babies.

 According to Kraffert, certain types of acne aren’t so commonly found so high up on the face.
 "Inflammatory acne tends to be less severe on the forehead than elsewhere on the face including temples, cheeks, jawline and chin," he explains.
 "Nodules and cysts are also less frequent and severe on the forehead."